-If you’re suffering from vape addiction, as millions of people in North America are, don’t sweat: You can quit vaping with meditation.
+If you’re suffering from vape addiction, as millions of people in North America are, don’t sweat: You can use meditation to quit vaping.

 The reason why vaping is addictive is that there is nicotine in most vapes, including JUUL .
 As you continue to vape, your body and brain become accustomed to the high nicotine levels, and when you attempt to quit, you will experience withdrawal symptoms, just like when you try to quit smoking.

 Meditation is the practice of focusing the mind on the present moment in a non-judgmental way.
-There are numerous ways to meditate, including breathing meditations, mindfulness, guided meditations, mantras, yoga (and other mindful movements) and more.
-These techniques can help you to control cravings and to reduce the impact of vape-withdrawal symptoms.
+There are numerous ways to use meditation to quit vaping.
+For instance, breathing meditations, mindfulness, guided meditations, mantras, yoga (and other mindful movements) and more.
+These techniques help you to control cravings and they reduce the impact of vape-withdrawal symptoms.

 Benefits of Meditation For Quitting Vaping

 There are numerous ways in which meditation helps you quit vaping.
 Although there is little scientific research on the link between meditation and vaping, there is a lot of research on how meditation helps other addictions, and many people on Reddit and other websites have said that meditation helped them to stop vaping.

 For starters, meditation gives you a natural high that can replace vaping.